“Read not to contradict and confute; nor to believe and take for granted; nor to find talk and discourse; but to weigh and consider.”

 - Systems thinking: Understanding problems by examining interacting parts, relationships, feedback loops, delays, boundaries, incentives, and emergent outcomes.

-Selected References and Source Links
+Selected Bibliography, References, and Source Links

 The full guides will include more detailed bibliographies and source links in their relevant sections.
 The following are a few major sources and traditions that help ground the three-guide sequence: